Strategic board games are perfect for kids and adults alike. Here are 5 recommended board games along with why they are our favorite.

 Carcassonne was one of the break-out games that started the resurgence of strategic games in 2000.

 It is a tile placing game with a simple ruleset that works for all ages and skill levels.
 The level of competitiveness can vary depending on the players.
 You can play it cooperatively (perfect for teaching games to little kids).
 Or get really intense and aggressive if you want to start stealing points from the other players.

 The game is a hoot to play.
 From the jaunty “just finished the 1930 Paris-Roubaix” look of the players, to planning ahead for the steep climbs and fast downhill sections.

 This game packs a lot of opportunities to strategize with just the right amount of randomness to keep everyone in suspense.

 The game is huge.
-It weighs a lot and has countless multi-coloured wooden pieces, cards and a playing board (see the photo at the top of the post).
+It weighs a lot and has countless multi-colored wooden pieces, cards, and a playing board.
 However, it’s well worth learning how to play.

 - It has a family mode, perfect for playing with the kids.
 Una loves building her house and farming.

 - There are a number of different strategies depending on whether you want to grow food, raise livestock or build a bread oven.
 You can’t be successful at everything, so your strategy will change every time you play.